Sweepin/SweepinConnect-iOS/README.md

 - AVFoundation.framework
 - libsqlite3.0.tbd

-###Background modes
-You also need to activate **background modes** for you app :
-For the use of beacons, this mode is required :

-- *Uses Bluetooth LE accessories*

-And in order to make geofencing working when your app is in background:
-(since the release of iOS 9 SDK)

-- *Location update*

-**These background modes have to be entered in your target's capabilities tab.**

 ###YourApp-Info.plist

 Since iOS 8 SDK, the key **NSLocationAlwaysUsageDescription** is required for the use of localisation in an app.